kartoza/feti/deployment/README-docker.md

 This should allow you to start the debug server within pycharm.
 But **elasticsearch** engine need to be aware of the current data index to search from, with that in mind run the following commands if your data search is not working.

-Assuming you have the **.dmp** database dump file, copy it under the following project directory
+Assuming you have the **latest.dmp** database dump file, copy it under the following project directory

 ```
 feti/deployment/backups/